whiplashomega/elthelas2/data/spellsv2/magic-weapon.markdown

 **Damage**: []

-You touch a nonmagical weapon.
+You touch any weapon.
 Until the spell ends, that weapon becomes a magic weapon with a +1 bonus to attack rolls and damage rolls.
+This does not stack with any bonus to attack and damage rolls the weapon may already have.

 **At Higher Levels.** When you cast this spell using a spell slot of 4th level or higher, the bonus increases to +2.
 When you use a spell slot of 6th level or higher, the bonus increases to +3.